 See the Christmas Lights on the Champs-Élysées

-Paris’ most famous street also boasts of some of its best holiday decorations.
+Paris’ most famous street also boasts some of its best holiday decorations.
 The trees lining both sides of the avenue are covered in a million twinkling Christmas lights in seasonal shades of gold and red.
 The luxury stores and boutiques along the street also put up their own Christmas decorations, adding to the magic and shine.
 Strolling – and window-shopping – along this iconic street has never been more enchanting.

 Galeries Lafayette is one of Europe’s grand, classic department store chains, and the flagship store on Boulevard Haussmann in Paris’ 9th arrondissement truly pulls out all the stops for the holidays.
 Every year, the store decorates its entire nine floors according to a different theme with extravagant lights and window displays.
 The center of it all is the atrium, where the Galeries’ signature multi-story Christmas tree hovers suspended over the bustling holiday shopping.